 Crop: Stored grain, especially maize

 Why is it a problem?
-Grain weevils are the most important stored grain (post-harvest) pests in Bhutan.
-The attack whole grains, especially of maize.
+Grain weevils are the most important storage pests in Bhutan, particularly of maize.

 Weevil are beetles that have characteristic “snouts”.
 They can often be seen walking over the grains.
 There are two species of grain weevil that look very similar.
 Both can fly.